ndownward/SeasonalMoodLifter/README.md

 - get rid of fools registration page

 todo:
+- get console log of list of moodLifters (current warning: unauthorized / error handling rejection of promise?)
+- issue: use cognito user pools as graphql authentication except amplify user creation doesnt add to cognito pools - google "auth graphql with cognito and amplify"
+- ok now everythings like good but issue: google "how to add amplify user group to cognito pool" cause the users are there and the config is there to authorize all cognito pools but i need to bring the amplify users to the cognito pool. how?

+- problem: graphql authentication with aws cognito
+- set up dynamodb (new saved youtube video)
 - be able to input emotion, click button, retrive that emotion
 - UML diagram for data